 Established in 1890, Portugal’s crown jewel, The Presidential Train, hosted kings, queens, popes, and presidents before retiring in the 1970s.
 Today the train’s home is Portugal’s National Railway Museum where it is a prized exhibit.
 For a few select dates in autumn (September/October) however, theater and event impresario Goncalo Castel-Branco returns the train to the tracks — transforming it into a gourmet restaurant on rails — complete with acclaimed Michelin-star chefs.

-Nostalgic Vibe:
+Nostalgic Vibe

 Everything about the interior of this opulent vintage train remains the same as it was in 1890, only the engine is ‘new’ (circa 1960s).
 Passengers (50 max) board at Porto’s 100-year-old Sao Bento Station for the 125-mile ride along the Douro River to Quinta and Vesuvio, each curve revealing vistas of vine-covered slopes.
 Passengers relax and unwind in their private elegant mint-green walled cabins, before making their way to the dining car and piano bar to indulge in a five-course lunch by a world-renowned chef, paired with Portuguese wine (Douro Valley, of course).

-Luxury Train Ride Itinerary: Most passengers book the nine-hour gourmet day excursion from Porto, but we love the longer, three-day option, allowing for further exploration of Porto and the Douro Valley.
+Most passengers book the nine-hour gourmet day excursion from Porto, but we love the longer, three-day option, allowing for further exploration of Porto and the Douro Valley.
 The extension includes a private driver, fine dining in Porto’s top restaurants, and overnights at the Intercontinental Porto – Palacio das Cardosas and Six Senses Douro Valley.

-Nostalgic Vibe:
+Nostalgic Vibe

-Luxury Train Ride Itinerary:
+Luxury Train Journey

 THE BRITISH PULLMAN